What to write: happy belated birthday wishes

 - I didn’t really forget your special day…I just wanted the happiness to last a little longer.

-Adding a bit of humor is always a good way to go:
+Adding a bit of humor with these funny belated birthday sayings is always a good way to go:

 - You know what they say about birthday wishes — better late than never!

 - I’m so sorry I forgot to remember your birthday.

 - I know I’m late with your birthday card, but at least I’m on time with an apology.